Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Realizing TSC utilizing self-consistent mean-field analysis

-\textit{Realizing TSC utilizing self-consistent mean-field theory ---} We next tune the system to the phase boundary between the trivial and nontrivial topological insulating phases, where the normal state hosts a finite density of states near the Fermi level.
+We next tune the system to the phase boundary between the trivial and nontrivial topological insulating phases, where the normal state hosts a finite density of states near the Fermi level.
 We now seek possible superconducting instabilities in the normal state, assuming the presence of onsite intra-orbital attractive electron-electron ($e\mhyphen e$) Hubbard interaction of the form,

 where, $n_{i\alpha s}=c^\dagger_{i\alpha s} c_{i\alpha s}$ with $c^\dagger_{i\alpha s}$ being the electron creation operator at site $i$ with the orbital `$\alpha$' with spin `$s$'.
 Here, `$U(>0)$' is the strength of onsite attractive Hubbard interaction.
 Such ($e\mhyphen e$) correlations can naturally emerge through a three dimensional bulk $s$-wave SC placed in close proximity to the 1D nanowire described by the Hamiltonian $\mc{H}(k)$~\cite{Bhowmik2025a,Bhowmik2025b}.
 Thus, CPs from the SC can leak into the nanowire via the tunneling process, inducing weak pairing correlations~\cite{Beenakker1997}.
 Employing translational invariance, we rewrite the interaction term (Eq.\,\eqref{Eq.
 H_U_real_space}) in the momentum space as,